NXPHoverGames/iceoryx_freertos/README.md

 However it always uses the same address of thread-local storage.
-So, we can successfully compile and execute but it doesnt function correctly, it behaves rather like normal static storage.
+So, we can successfully compile and execute but it doesnt function correctly, it behaves rather like normal global static storage.
 I think this could be implemented properly by using the FreeRTOS-native thread-local storage (https://www.freertos.org/thread-local-storage-pointers.html) inside the `__aeabi_read_tp` implementation.
 It would be a very interesting feature and could be merged into https://github.com/grygorek/FreeRTOS_cpp11.